swagnercarena/paltas/README.rst

     $ cd paltas
     $ pip install -e .

 You should then work in a local development branch, while keeping your ``main`` branch up to date with the base repo on GitHub.
-(That means you'll need to ``git remote add base https://github.com/swagnercarena/lenstronomy.git`` so that you can ``git pull base main`` from your ``main`` branch).
+(That means you'll need to ``git remote add base https://github.com/swagnercarena/paltas.git`` so that you can ``git pull base main`` from your ``main`` branch).

 See the `lenstronomy CONTRIBUTING guidelines <https://github.com/lenstronomy/lenstronomy/blob/main/CONTRIBUTING.rst>`_. for help with python style, docstring formats, creating pull requests, and so on.
 We recommend that you start your pull request (PR) when you _begin_ work on a new feature or bug fix, so that the rest of the ``paltas`` community can see what you are doing and coordinate with you - when your improvement is ready you can request code review from others via the PR interface.
+Try and restrict PRs to one feature per branch, to help keep them small and manageable.
+(Note that ``paltas`` uses `Google docstring style <https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html>`_.)

 Attribution
 -----------